tobeyun/FXR/README.md

 *To use FXR, you will need to contact your assigned sales executive to request the necessary credentials*.

 #### FedEx End User Requirements
-Use of this application requires acceptance of the FedEx Web Services End User License Agreement.
+Use of this application requires acceptance of the [FedEx Web Services End User License Agreement](/images/FedExWebServicesEndUserLicenseAgreement-ver7-July2015.pdf).

-This agreement can be found [here](/images/FedExWebServicesEndUserLicenseAgreement-ver7-July2015.pdf).

 ## Install
 Please install FXR from the [Mac App Store](https://itunes.apple.com/us/app/fxr/id1229799985?mt=12)